Lancetnik/Propan/README.md

 ## CLI power

-Propan has own cli tool provided the following features:
+**Propan** has its own CLI tool that provided the following features:
 * project generation
 * multiprocessing workers
 * project hot reloading